Skin Incisions for Implant Breast Augmentation

 Trans-Umbilical Breast Augmentation

-Belly Button (trans-umbilical) approach for breast augmentation involves making a small cut inside the belly button and then placing tube under the skin towards the breast through which an instrument is placed create space for the implant.
-A saline implant is then folded up and inserted through this tube into the space under the breast.
-This technique allows for least amount of control in shaping the breast and is limited to saline breast implants only.
+Belly Button (trans-umbilical) approach for breast augmentation involves making.
+This technique allows for and is limited to saline breast implants only.
 We do not perform this approach because of it’s limitations.